What Is Phlebotomy?

 During training, aside from technical procedures, a student will also find out how to calm anxious patients and what techniques to employ in order to make the patient feel comfortable and stress-free.
 Patience and responsibility should be your greatest asset if you’re considering a career in this field!

 After completing the phlebotomy training, most students opt for obtaining certification as a means of accessing better paid jobs and higher positions.
-While certification is not always obligatory for licensed phlebotomists, it is highly recommended you take certification courses to further your education and pursue a successful career in this challenging field.
+While certification is not always obligatory for licensed phlebotomists, it is highly recommended you take phlebotomy certification courses to further your education and pursue a successful career in this challenging field.

-Steps in Obtaining Phlebotomy Certification
+Obtaining Your Phlebotomy Certification

 Online certification courses are also available for people who are still keeping their day jobs or cannot attend classes due to financial or personal reasons.
 An online course is not that different from the conventional classroom experience and, contrary to common belief, the students will have the opportunity to practice in clinics and hospitals what they learn in class.